Skip to main content

 How Much Does It Cost When Someone Dies?

-The costs can be significant and often come as a surprise.
-Here is a full breakdown of what you might need to pay, and practical ways to reduce costs.
+Money is the last thing anyone wants to think about right now, and the costs often come as a shock.
+Here is an honest breakdown of what you may need to pay, along with practical ways to bring the total down.
+There is help available at every price point.
 All figures are for 2026.

 £12.50